Moroccan cuisine: Main dishes

-A big part of the daily meal is bread.
+A significant part of the daily meal is bread.
 Bread in Morocco is principally made from durum wheat semolina known as khobz.
-Bakeries are very common throughout Morocco and fresh bread is a staple in every city, town, and village.
-The most common is whole-grain coarse ground or white-flour bread or baguettes.
+Bakeries are common throughout Morocco and fresh bread is a staple in every city, town, and village.
+The most common is whole-grain coarse-ground or white-flour bread or baguettes.
 There are also a number of flat breads and pulled unleavened pan-fried breads.

 In addition, there are dried salted meats and salted preserved meats such as khlea and g'did (basically sheep bacon), which are used to flavor tagines or used in el rghaif, a folded savory Moroccan pancake.